 More ghost pepper recipes, my friends!
 I can't help myself.
 I grew so many ghost peppers, I have to figure out what to do with them!

-Seriously, though, I grew a lot on purpose because I LOVE using ghost peppers in several different recipes, from making homemade ghost pepper powder to fresh ghost pepper salsa to picante style ghost pepper salsa, ghost pepper wings and so much more.
+I grow them often because I LOVE using ghost peppers in several different recipes, from making homemade ghost pepper powder to fresh ghost pepper salsa to picante style ghost pepper salsa, ghost pepper wings and so much more.

-Aside from all those other recipes, I'm also making a staple ingredient I like to keep in my refrigerator - We're talking ghost pepper jelly.
+Today we're making a staple ingredient I like to keep in my refrigerator - We're talking ghost pepper jelly.
+It's the perfect mix of sweet and heat.

 Beware, though.
 Unlike my Jalapeno Jelly Recipe, which is nice and sweet with a touch of spice, this recipe packs some heat!
 Ghost peppers are no joke.
 Even though you are straining out the ghost peppers, the resulting jelly is quite hot.